Waves of suicide drones strike Ukraine's capital, 4 killed

 “The enemy can attack our cities, but it won’t be able to break us," he wrote.

-Andrii Yermak, head of the presidential office, posted on social media that Shahed drones were among those used.
+Andrii Yermak, head of the presidential office, posted on social media that Shahed drones were used.

 Iran has previously denied providing Russia with weapons, although its Revolutionary Guard chief has boasted about providing arms to the world’s top powers, without elaborating.

 The drones pack an explosive charge and can linger over targets before nosediving into them.
-Their blasts jolted people awake early Monday.
-They included Snizhana Kutrakova, 42, who lives close to where one of the drones came down.
+Their blasts jolted people awake.
+They included Snizhana Kutrakova, 42, who lives close to one of the strikes.

 "I'm full of rage,” she said.
 “Full of rage and hate.”

-The Russian military said it used “long-range air- and sea-based high-precision weapons” to fire at Ukrainian military and energy facilities.
-The strikes hit “all assigned targets,” Defense Ministry spokesman Igor Konashenkov said.
+The Russian military said it used “long-range air- and sea-based high-precision weapons” to strike Ukrainian military and energy facilities.
+They hit “all assigned targets,” Defense Ministry spokesman Igor Konashenkov said.

+Ukrainian Foreign Minister Dmytro Kuleba called for European Union sanctions on Iran for providing drones to Russia.
+He reiterated Ukraine's need for air defenses and ammunition, saying he'd addressed a meeting of EU counterparts from a bomb shelter because air raid sirens were howling.

+The 27-nation bloc on Monday approved a military training program in Europe for thousands of Ukrainian troops and plans for around 500 million euros ($486 million) in extra funds to help buy weapons for Ukraine.

 Shmyhal, the prime minister, said hundreds of settlements were without power after missile attacks on critical infrastructure in the Dnipropetrovsk and Sumy regions.